Basil Essential Oil

 - Method of Extraction: Steam distillation

 - Variations: Basil can either have a chemotype of ct estragole (methyl chavicol) or ct linalool or ct methyl cinnamate.
 Chemotypes are variances of the chemical composition of certain essential oils extracted from one botanical species yet they vary in chemical compositions.
 They are not different species of the oil.
-Chemotypes occur when a plant produces a particular chemical in a higher than normal amount because of many environmental factors such as light, soil, temperature, moisture, climatic influence, altitude, insect activity, and geographic area.
+Chemotypes occur when a plant produces a particular chemical in a higher than normal amount because of environmental factors such as light, soil, temperature, moisture, climatic influence, altitude, insect activity, and geographic area.
 Holy Basil and Lemon Basil are different species of Basil.

 - Chemistry: Basil ct estragole (methyl chavicol) is high in the phenylpropanoid (estragole).
 Basil ct linalool is high in the monoterpene alcohol (linalool) and the phenol (eugenol).
 Basil ct methyl cinnamate is high in the ester (methyl cinnamate) and monoterpene alcohol (linalool).